Kotlin/dokka/docs/topics/dokka-migration.md

 [//]: # (title: Migrate to Dokka Gradle plugin v2)

-> The Dokka Gradle plugin v2 is an [experimental](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained) feature.
+> The Dokka Gradle plugin v2 is an [Experimental](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained) feature.
 > It may be changed at any time.
 We appreciate your feedback on [GitHub](https://github.com/Kotlin/dokka/issues).
 >
 {style="warning"}

-The Dokka Gradle plugin (DGP) is a tool to generate comprehensive API documentation for Kotlin projects.
+The Dokka Gradle plugin (DGP) is a tool for generating comprehensive API documentation for Kotlin projects built with Gradle.

 DGP seamlessly processes both Kotlin's KDoc comments and Java's Javadoc comments to extract information and create structured documentation in [HTML or Javadoc](#select-documentation-output-format) format.

-From Dokka 2.0.0, you can try the Dokka Gradle plugin v2, the new version of DGP.
+Starting with Dokka 2.0.0, you can try the Dokka Gradle plugin v2, the new version of DGP.

-DGP v2 introduces significant improvements to DGP, aligning more closely with Gradle best practices.
-Key improvements are:
+DGP v2 introduces significant improvements to DGP, aligning more closely with Gradle best practices:

-* Adoption of Gradle types, leading to better performance.
+* Adopts Gradle types, which leads to better performance.
-* Use of intuitive top-level DSL configuration instead of low-level task-based setup, simplifying the build scripts and their readability.
+* Uses an intuitive top-level DSL configuration instead of a low-level task-based setup, which simplifies the build scripts and their readability.
-* More declarative approach to documentation aggregation, making multi-project documentation easier to manage.
+* Takes a more declarative approach to documentation aggregation, which makes multi-project documentation easier to manage.
-* Plugin configuration is now typesafe, improving the reliability and maintainability of your build scripts.
+* Uses a type-safe plugin configuration, which improves the reliability and maintainability of your build scripts.

 ## Before you start